salarmehr/ary/readme.md

 Ary
 ===

-Are you tired from casting objects and arrays to each other or are bored using is `isset`?
+Are you tired from casting objects and arrays to each other or are bored using `isset`?
 Don't do those anymore!
-Ary is a light class/function that makes accessing array items more convenient.
+Ary is a light class (and a helper function) that makes working with array items more convenient.

 1. You can access array items using `->` or `['']` syntax.
 2. You will get `null` if an index does not exists (instead of a nasty notification!)
 3. You can specify a default value for missing indexes.
 4. You can set/get a value within a deeply nested array using "dot" notation.
 5. A bunch of really handy methods: `merge`, `only`, `search`, `toObject`, ...
+6. (new) It extends `Illuminate\Support\Collection` class so all of its methods are available (https://laravel.com/docs/master/eloquent-collections)

 Examples
 --------